-If your motorhome needs repairs under the terms of the basic Airstream Limited Warranty, you should:
+If your motorhome needs repairs under the terms of the Airstream Limited Warranty, you should:

-I. Take your motorhome to your selling dealer or other Authorized Airstream Dealer.

-- 2. If the dealer is incapable of making the repair, request that he contact the Service Administration Department at Airstream, Inc., for technical assistance. - 3.
-If repairs are still not made, the customer should contact:
+- 1. Take your motorhome to your selling dealer or other Authorized Airstream dealer. - 2.
+If the dealer is incapable of making the repair, request that he contact the Service Administration Department at Airstream, Inc., for technical assistance.